-Elective courses also form part of the new curriculum.
-The purpose of these courses is for the optometric student to further enhance their knowledge in specific areas within optometry in order to encourage the students to apply for optometric residency programs.
+Elective courses continue to form part of the curriculum.
+These courses provide the opportunity to the students to further enhance their knowledge in specific areas within optometry in order to encourage them to apply for optometric residency programs.
 All these electives are to be offered in the spring term of the third year and all will be evaluated on a pass/no pass basis.
 The optometric third year student must enroll in five elective courses.